 On November 30, 2020, DRTC acquired DBG.
-With offices in London, Ontario and Dallas, Texas, DBG provides corporate and government clients with a suite of information technology security assurance services, that range from external network, web and mobile app penetration testing through to physical social engineering engagements along with supervisory control and data acquisition (SCADA) system assessments, as well as various aspects of training.
+With offices in London, Ontario and Dallas, Texas, DBG provides corporate and government clients with a suite of information technology security assurance services, that range from external network, web and mobile app penetration testing through to physical social engineering engagements along with SCADA system assessments, as well as various aspects of training.
 DBG's clients range from a number of Canadian retailers and financial service providers to Canadian and U.S. police service and public safety organizations, professional service firms, healthcare providers and SCADA system reliant energy, public utilities and infrastructure firms.